 3. Do the Math

 We know that this person will need an extra $50,000.
 Now we have to figure out how much to invest in order to create that $50,000.
-That answer tells the amount of money needed to retire for this individual.
+That answer is the amount needed to retire for this individual.
 This isn’t difficult to do at all.

 Take your $50,000 short fall and divide it by the return you think you’ll earn on your investments over the remainder of your life.
 I use 5%.